moovweb/gvm/README.md

 =============
     gvm install 60.3
     gvm use 60.3
-Once this is done Go will be in the path and ready to use. $GOROOT is set automatically.
+Once this is done Go will be in the path and ready to use. $GOROOT and $GOPATH are set automatically.

-You are now ready to create packages using gpkg.
+You are now ready to create and use packages built using gpkg.
 Instructions can be found at http://github.com/moovweb/gpkg

 List Go Versions
 ================